Levada Center: Reception

-Reputation

 In 2022 an LSE blog said "The most reputable public opinion data available in Russia are from the Levada Center, a non-governmental research organisation conducting regular surveys since 1988."

-Criticism

-Many respondents in Russia do not want to answer pollsters' questions for fear of negative consequences.
-Sam Greene, director of the Russia program at King's College London, criticized Levada Center, saying that Levada should have published what percentage of respondents refused to participate.
+As of 2022, many respondents in Russia do not want to answer pollsters' questions for fear of negative consequences.
+In 2022, Sam Greene, director of the Russia program at King's College London, criticized Levada Center, saying that Levada should have published what percentage of respondents refused to participate.